rafaellunaM/devops-tools/observabilidade/introducao.md

 Alerting:
 Alerts are simply setting a trreshhold in a monitor.
 Whent that threshold is breached, a notificaton is sent to the designated recipient

+### Log

+A log is a computer generated file that contains information regarding the usage of a system.
+This gives you insight into the behavior of the resource.

+Why do we collect logs?

+Compliance: Standards that the business if held to might dictate which logs you´ll need to store and for how long you need to store them.

+Insight: Logs can give you insight into application and system performance that metrics by themselves might not be able to provide

+Security: This is priority for businesses.
+Logs are needed to demonstrate that only authorized activities are going on inside of a system

+### Trace

+A trace is used to track the time spent by an application processing a request along with the execution path taken

+Why do we collect traces?

+Microservices: As business migrate away from monolithic architecture, tracing is needed to figure out what all  of the microservices are up to

+Optimization: Tracing allows you to optimize the performance of your applications by identifying bottlenecks in the calls being made

+Troubleshooting: When something goes wrong, we need insight into the actual application code.
+This can assist us in tracking down errors with the code.

+Alerts are simply setting a trreshhold in a monitor.
+Whent that threshold is breached, a notificaton is sent to the designated recipient